 The land tenure system of the village is based on equal distribution among households.
 Female headed households are provided with the same amount of land to ensure gender parity.

 In addition to the environmental and ecological advantages of the project, the micro dam has enabled farmers to boost their livestock rearing due to ease access to fodder from the irrigation scheme.
-Plans also exist to introduce bee keeping and poultry farming.
+Plans also exist to construct three similar micro dams across the country and introduce bee keeping and poultry farming.